seL4/microkit/README.md

 Please clone seL4 from:

-    git@github.com:BreakawayConsulting/seL4.git
+    git@github.com:Ivan-Velickovic/seL4.git

-The correct branch to use is `sel4cp-core-support`.
+The correct branch to use is `sel4cp-dev`.

-Testing has been performed using commit `92f0f3ab28f00c97851512216c855f4180534a60`.

 ## Building the SDK